 A student who is admitted conditionally or on a non-degree basis will be subject to suspension from Graduate College after attempting twelve (12) semester hours with less than a 3.0 grade point average.

 All students who receive one letter grade of “C” will be cautioned by the Graduate College.
-A student who receives a second “C” in their graduate curriculum must meet with their advisor and have their advisor/program director submit and approved academic plan to the Graduate college prior to registering for the subsequent semester.
+A student who receives a second “C” in their graduate curriculum must meet with their advisor and have their advisor/program director submit an approved academic plan to the Graduate College prior to registering for the subsequent semester.
 A student who has a semester grade point average below 3.0 must meet with their advisor and have their advisor/program director submit and approved academic plan to the Graduate college prior to registering for the following semester.
 Students who have received their second “C” or have a cumulative grade point average below 3.0 will not be eligible to participate in early registration.

 Students with a grade point average below 3.0 may not be admitted into candidacy.
 A student who has been admitted to candidacy but does not have a 3.0 grade point average at the time of completing the minimum number of hours required by the degree program may submit no more than six (6) additional hours in an attempt to attain a grade point average of 3.0.
 A maximum of six (6) hours of courses with grades of “C” may be applied to degree requirements.
 Grades below “C” will not be counted toward meeting degree requirements.
 A student may not submit more than six (6) hours above the total number of hours required for the program to reach the 3.0 grade point average.
 All graduate courses taken will be considered in the computation of the grade point average.